samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

 );
 ```

+At this point, feel free to delete
+`/src/data/pages/gallery/withSimpleEditor.tsx` as we have successfully moved
+this to the package level.

 ## 2. Make the Gallery reusable

 If you have components which may appear on more than one page in your site, you